graebnerc/DegrowthTwinProblem/README.md

-# Degrowth and the Global South: The twin problem of global dependencies
+# Degrowth and the global south: The twin problem of global dependencies
 **[Claudius Gräbner-Radkowitsch](https://claudius-graebner.com/)**
 **and**
 **[Birte Strunk](https://birtestrunk.github.io/)**